milosrs/Vulkanizer/README.md

 ## List of mini programs that are avaiable in this project

-- Epilepsy inducer - swaps colors on OS surface.
+- Color Changer - swaps colors on OS surface.
 Nothing too fancy.
+- Triangle - Just your regular triangle.
+Supports Vertex Buffers.